Sv443-Network/UserUtils/README.md

 #### `DataStore.loadData()`
 Usage: `loadData(): Promise<TData>`
 Asynchronously loads the data from persistent storage and returns it.
-If no data was saved in persistent storage before, the value of `options.defaultData` will be returned and written to persistent storage.
+If no data was saved in persistent storage before, the value of `options.defaultData` will be returned and also written to persistent storage before resolving.
+If the `options.migrateIds` property is present and this is the first time calling this function in this session, the data will be migrated from the old ID(s) to the current one.
-If the formatVersion of the saved data is lower than the current one and the `options.migrations` property is present, the data will be migrated to the latest format before the Promise resolves.
+Then, if the `formatVersion` of the saved data is lower than the current one and the `options.migrations` property is present, the instance will try to migrate the data to the latest format before resolving, updating the in-memory cache and persistent storage.

 <br>